RuiSoares333/FEUP-LDTS-Project/docs/README.md

-# Game: Berzerk

-Information on:
-- the usage of design patterns in your project;
-- which code smells are still present at the end, and
-- which refactorings could be used to fix them.

 # LDTS_1007 - Berzerk

 Pretendemos recriar o jogo Berzerk do Atari 2600, com algumas mudanças, nomeadamente, utilizar mais do que 1 Heroi (Recruit, Tanky, Expert), e dar-lhe um protótipo de história.